 It concludes that there is a need for better consumer information about real-world fuel consumption sourced from ordinary New Zealanders.
 The research suggests which features of international research are best to replicate in New Zealand and which are best to avoid.

-This AA Research Foundation study was carried out by New Zealand air quality consultancy Emission Impossible Ltd, following up their work for the Ministry of Business, Innovation and Employment into the real-world tailpipe emissions of 26 commonly used vehicles in New Zealand.
+This AA Research Foundation study was carried out by New Zealand air quality consultancy Emission Impossible Ltd, following up their work for the NZ Transport Agency into the real-world tailpipe emissions of 26 commonly used vehicles in New Zealand.

 - Dr Gerda Kuschel – Emission Impossible Ltd